japila-books/spark-sql-internals/docs/physical-operators/ColumnarBatchScan.md

 # ColumnarBatchScan -- Physical Operators With Vectorized Reader

-`ColumnarBatchScan` is an <<contract, extension>> of <<spark-sql-CodegenSupport.adoc#, CodegenSupport contract>> for <<implementations, physical operators>> that <<supportsBatch, support columnar batch scan>> (aka *vectorized reader*).
+`ColumnarBatchScan` is an <<contract, extension>> of <<spark-sql-CodegenSupport.md#, CodegenSupport contract>> for <<implementations, physical operators>> that <<supportsBatch, support columnar batch scan>> (aka *vectorized reader*).

 `ColumnarBatchScan` uses the <<supportsBatch, supportsBatch>> flag that is enabled (i.e. `true`) by default.
-It is expected that physical operators would override it to support vectorized decoding only when specific conditions are met (i.e. link:spark-sql-SparkPlan-FileSourceScanExec.adoc#supportsBatch[FileSourceScanExec], link:spark-sql-SparkPlan-InMemoryTableScanExec.adoc#supportsBatch[InMemoryTableScanExec] and link:spark-sql-SparkPlan-DataSourceV2ScanExec.adoc#supportsBatch[DataSourceV2ScanExec] physical operators).
+It is expected that physical operators would override it to support vectorized decoding only when specific conditions are met (i.e. spark-sql-SparkPlan-FileSourceScanExec.md#supportsBatch[FileSourceScanExec], spark-sql-SparkPlan-InMemoryTableScanExec.md#supportsBatch[InMemoryTableScanExec] and spark-sql-SparkPlan-DataSourceV2ScanExec.md#supportsBatch[DataSourceV2ScanExec] physical operators).

 [[needsUnsafeRowConversion]]
-`ColumnarBatchScan` uses the `needsUnsafeRowConversion` flag to control the name of the variable for an input row while link:spark-sql-CodegenSupport.adoc#consume[generating the Java source code to consume generated columns or row from a physical operator] that is used while <<produceRows, generating the Java source code for producing rows>>. `needsUnsafeRowConversion` flag is enabled (i.e. `true`) by default that gives no name for the row term.
+`ColumnarBatchScan` uses the `needsUnsafeRowConversion` flag to control the name of the variable for an input row while spark-sql-CodegenSupport.md#consume[generating the Java source code to consume generated columns or row from a physical operator] that is used while <<produceRows, generating the Java source code for producing rows>>. `needsUnsafeRowConversion` flag is enabled (i.e. `true`) by default that gives no name for the row term.

 [[metrics]]
 .ColumnarBatchScan's Performance Metrics